Meeting environmental obligations and duties

 To decide how to meet your general environmental duty, you need to think about the:

-• sensitivity of the environment you are operating in – for example, are you operating near a protected area, waterway or sensitive habitat?
+• sensitivity of the environment you are operating in—for example, are you operating near a residential area, protected area, waterway or sensitive habitat?

-As of 1 July 2023 GED will also include a separate and distinct scenario regarding chemical use, storage, handling and disposal in support of the national Industrial Chemicals Environmental Management Standard (IChEMS) framework.
+As of 1 July 2023 GED also includes a separate and distinct scenario regarding chemical use, storage, handling and disposal in support of the national Industrial Chemicals Environmental Management Standard (IChEMS) framework.
+This supports implementation of the national framework, delivers more consistent regulation, and makes it easier for industry to choose less harmful chemicals.

 Duty to notify of environmental harm